 Lightning Node GitHubs:

 - Lightning Node backups aren't as simple as Bitcoin wallets.
 For example, check out these guides for backups on LND: How to backup your LND channels and Enable Channel Backups and Fund Recovery on LND.
-If you aren't technical I suggest not using light client wallet until backups mature.
+If you aren't technical it's recommended you use a light client wallet until backups mature.
 Feel free to play around with one though!

 Casual users will probably be going this route; A light client wallet will work without your own Bitcoin or Lightning node because it connects to a remote lightning node from an external source.
 This means there is an element of trust required when using their wallet.

-Many wallets have the option to connect your own Lightning node.
+Many light client wallets have the option to connect your own Lightning node, should you decide to.
 There are also custodial Lightning wallets meaning they own the bitcoin you store with them but they add convenience.